MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassAssignmentCategoryByRef.md

 List all categories for an assignment.
 Only teachers, students, and applications with application permissions can perform this operation.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgEducationClassAssignmentCategoryByRef](/powershell/module/Microsoft.Graph.Education/Get-MgEducationClassAssignmentCategoryByRef?view=graph-powershell-1.0)

 ## SYNTAX

 ```